 - Mostly focused on entry to mid-level jobs, or non-executive jobs.
-Not catered for senior executive level positions.
+Not catered to senior executive level positions.

-JobStreet is one of Asia’s leading online employment markets with job opportunities in many industries (Accounting and Finance, Admin, Human Resource, Arts, Media and Communications etc.) They facilitate the matching and communication of jobs opportunities between job seekers and employers in Singapore, Malaysia, Philippines, Indonesia and Vietnam.
+JobStreet is one of Asia’s leading online employment markets with job opportunities in many industries (Accounting and Finance, Admin, Human Resource, Arts, Media and Communications etc.) They facilitate the matching and communication of part-time job opportunities between job seekers and employers in Singapore, Malaysia, Philippines, Indonesia and Vietnam.

 - There are job listings from many industries which can cater to more people

 - Job Seekers have the ability to select the salary range that they aim to earn